ibexa/documentation-user/docs/getting_started/dashboard_block_reference.md

 ## Ibexa News block

-Presents a list of recent blog posts or articles published at `ibexa.co` blog.
+Presents a list of recent blog posts or articles published at `ibexa.co` blog (product related).
-It includes title, image, timestamp, and link to article details.
+It includes title, image, publication date, and link to article details.

 On the **Properties** tab, set values in the following fields: